If you have watched animals in the wild or have pets, you will probably have seen quarrels, fights, and threats between the same species.

 Mammals do not want to use their limited energy in fighting and disputes, so aggression is limited so that animals that live together can do so without problems.

-When fighting, an animal has regard for their own safety, so outright aggression is rarely seen.
+When fighting, an animal has regard for their safety, so outright aggression is rarely seen.
 Animals use agonistic behavior, which includes defensive and aggressive behavior.
 This can be seen in various ways in different animals.

 Protecting Their Young

 It is well known that a grizzly bear with cubs nearby can be very aggressive, which is the same for most animals.
-Pregnant animals or those who have just given birth can be especially aggressive and protect their young to the best of their abilities.
+Pregnant animals or those who have just given birth can be incredibly aggressive and protect their young to the best of their abilities.

 These gestures are not only used after a fight but can also be one of the techniques to avoid a fight when meeting another animal.
-The submissive animal can avoid a fight even in another territory by showing submission to another animal, including grooming or crouching.
+The submissive animal can avoid a struggle even in another territory by showing submission to another animal, including grooming or crouching.